 Each investment proposal needs to be separately considered in light of both this legislation and the regional and district plans adopted by territorial authorise under it.

-The Securities Act and its regulations provide minimum standards which must be complied with if shares or other investment securities are to be offered to the public.
-It established the Securities Commission and provides that no shares or other securities may be offered to the public unless the offer is accompanied by a registered prospectus, or is made in the form of an authorised advertisement.
-Certain minimum standards fixed by the Securities Act must be followed in respect of registered prospectuses and authorised advertisements to ensure that fair and accurate information is supplied to the public.
-The Securities Act has no application to offers made otherwise than to the public.
-For example, it does not apply to offers made only to relatives or close business associates of the issuer.
-However, these exceptions are very limited.
+The Financial Markets Conduct Act 2013 (FMC Act) and its regulations provide minimum standards which must be complied with if shares or other investment securities are to be offered to the public.
+Certain minimum standards fixed by the FMC Act must be followed in respect of registered prospectuses and authorised advertisements to ensure that fair and accurate information is supplied to the public.
+There are a number of exemptions available from the disclosure requirements which can be applied in specific circumstances.

 The Takeovers Panel has both a policy role in that it reviews legislation relating to takeovers and the application of the legislation to specified companies and then based on those reviews, the Takeovers Panel makes recommendations to the Government in respect of proposed amendments to legislation in New Zealand.

 The Takeovers Panel also has the responsibility for enforcing the provisions of the Takeovers Code.
 The Takeovers Panel has quite wide-reaching powers of investigation and enforcement when it suspects a breach of, or intended breach, of the Takeovers Code.